LordMoMA/LordMoMA/README.md

 <!--
 **LordMoMA/LordMoMA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 🔭 I’m writing hard core software engineering articles on Medium.
+- 🌱 I’m revisiting the fundamentals of computer science by learning Nand2Tetris, Redis source code and cyber security in Kali Linux.
+- 💬 Ask me about software architecure, system design & data-intensive applications & AWS.

+- :tiger: I think that an engineering org should focus on shipping products and features faster, not making individaul devs more productive.
+- ⚡ I also believe that if I have to fail at something, I would fail fast and work out a new approach to solve it.
+- ⚡ Fun fact: The Apollo 11 mission computer required only 4KB of ram.
+(2048 words to be exact. [\[1\]](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer))

  [![Top Langs](https://github-readme-stats-chi-tan.vercel.app/api/top-langs/?username=lordmoma&langs_count=10&layout=compact&theme=dark&hide_border=true)](https://github.com/lordmoma)